Welcome أهلا و سهلا

 To learn more about our sponsoring programs, please visit the Institute of Fine Arts, New York University and the Department of Art and Archaeology, Princeton University.

-Website, blog, text, logo, and images © North Abydos Expedition 2019.
+The contents of Abydos Archaeology, including Abydos.org web pages, blog, text, logo, and images, are owned and managed by the North Abydos Expedition, New York & Princeton.
 All rights reserved.
-For inquiries regarding the use or reproduction of website content, including images, please write to us at email@example.com
+For inquiries regarding the use or reproduction of website content please write to us at firstname.lastname@example.org.